Ask the Pro's: Fishing Soldotna in Late July

 Thank you for your time.I will be in Seward June 15th to 18th and was wondering about shore fishing Resurrection bay , what will be in season at that time and do you have some suggestions

 Congratulations on your upcoming Alaskan fishing trip!
-Fishing in the Soldotna area is great.
+Fishing in the Soldotna area is great…there are a bunch of excellent fishing lodges & guides located in Soldotna.
 You will be in the state at a great time to catch the first run of Silvers.
-The Kenai and Kasilof are large rivers that can be tough for the shorebound angler, hiring a guide with a boat could greatly help your chances.
+The Kenai River and Kasilof River are large rivers that can be tough for the shorebound angler, hiring a fishing guide with a boat could greatly help your chances.
 Whereas the Anchor, Deep Crk., and the Ninilchik are smaller rivers and very easily wadable and great fly water for Silvers.
 There is also very good Dolly Varden fishing on these little rivers.

 King season is still scheduled to be open, however make sure you double check current regulations regarding King fishing.
 Regulations, areas one can fish, and how one can fish for Kings is highly regulated and can change day to day.

 All the peninsula is scenic, however solitude or remoteness is typically not found here.
 I would suggest trying the upper Kenai tributaries such as Quartz or Crescent Crk.
 The Dolly and Trout fishing can be awesome on these little tributaries, with slightly less pressure than the main Kenai.
 They also offer an amazing mountain filled backdrop to cast a rod!
 Thanks for reaching out to My Alaskan Fishing Trip and please reach out to us again or you could reach out to my company, FishHound Expeditions.